-- HPCET 2026 counselling is managed by HPTU (Himachal Pradesh Technical University) and takes place across multiple rounds — Round 1, Round 2, and a Mop-up / Stray Vacancy Round.
+- HPCET Counselling 2026 is managed online by HPTU (Himachal Pradesh Technical University, Hamirpur) through the official portal himtu.ac.in across multiple rounds — Round 1, Round 2, and a Mop-up / Stray Vacancy Round.

 What is HPCET Counselling 2026?

-HPCET 2026 counselling is the centralised online admission process conducted by Himachal Pradesh Technical University (HPTU) for B.Tech programmes at government and private engineering colleges affiliated to HPTU across Himachal Pradesh.
-It is the mandatory gateway to any B.Tech seat in the state — rank alone is not enough.
+HPCET 2026 counselling is the centralised online admission process conducted by Himachal Pradesh Technical University (HPTU) for B.Tech, B.Pharmacy, MBA, MCA, M.Tech, B.Sc., and other professional programmes at government and private colleges affiliated to HPTU across Himachal Pradesh.
+It is the mandatory gateway to any seat in the state — rank alone is not enough.

-Counselling covers seats distributed across two broad categories: the HP State Quota (65% of total sanctioned seats), reserved for students holding a valid HP domicile certificate, and the remaining seats open to students from any state on an all-India basis.
-Within each quota, seats are further subdivided by category (SC, ST, OBC-NCL, EWS, PwD) as per HP government reservation norms.
+Counselling covers seats distributed across three quotas: the HP State Quota (80% of total sanctioned seats), reserved for students holding a valid HP domicile certificate; the All India Quota (15% of seats), open to students from any state; and the NRI Quota (5% of seats) for non-resident Indians.
+Within the HP State Quota, seats are further subdivided by category (SC, ST, OBC-NCL, EWS, PwD) as per Himachal Pradesh government reservation norms.
+For B.Tech specifically, 50% of total seats are filled on HPCET 2026 rank and 50% on JEE Main 2026 score — both pools are allotted through the same online counselling process.

 Registering for counselling is mandatory — your exam rank alone does not guarantee a seat.
-The full process covers online registration, counselling fee payment, choice filling and locking, seat allotment across rounds, online seat acceptance, and physical reporting to the allotted college.
+The full process covers online registration, counselling fee payment (for JEE Main applicants), choice filling and locking, seat allotment across rounds, online seat acceptance, and physical reporting to the allotted college.

 HPCET Counselling 2026 Schedule

 The table below lists all key events in the HPCET 2026 counselling lifecycle.
-Upcoming events appear first in chronological order; events that have already concluded are listed below them.
-Dates marked as "Expected" have not yet been officially confirmed by HPTU — check the official portal for updates.
+Upcoming events appear first in chronological order; completed events follow for reference.

 |---|---|---|